akka/akka-persistence-cassandra/example/README.md

 Then there are N processors that each process a configured number of tags.

-The write side will use processor * tags per processors as the toal number of tags
+The write side will use processor * tags per processors as the total number of tags

 There are three roles: